rachelmdick/modified_Hass_code/analysis_strategy.md

 __Part Three: Analyzing outputs of a single simulation and producing single-run figures__

+TO DO:
+* Make sure graphs are being saved to the right folder
+* useful functions: mkdir, exist(filename, 'type') – type can be dir, file, var, mat, etc.
+* look at pairwise correlations between excitatory neurons – 0-lag synchrony

+FUTURE ANALYSIS:
+* covariance matrix of spiking activity for entire population
+* plot Eigenvalue spectra

 The spike raster plot is produced in RunIDNetRMD.m using STMtx

 Summary statistics (ISI and CV) are produced in ISImath.m